willmeierart/smdg-splash-exps/README.md

 ##  proto experiments for SMDG intro

+*for testing until ready for production, then will be moved to private Zero repo*

-- uses Next.js via pared down
+- uses Next.js via pared down version of Zero Starter

-developed by Will Meier at Agency Zero

-😎
+- other stuff:
+  - three.js
+  - webgl shaders
+  - html canvas

+- multiple states can be toggled in app:
+  - three.js
+  - html canvas